-I have developed 4 new courses for the campus (Neurobiology, Healthcare Orientation, Right & Wrong of Healthcare Science, and Biology of Gender; the latter is cross-listed with Women's Studies) as well as contributing substantial leadership for several new degree programs (the Neuroscience Minor, Healthcare Emphasis majors in four departments, and the Environmental Health major.
+I have developed 4 new courses for the campus (Neurobiology, Healthcare Orientation, Right & Wrong of Healthcare Science, and Biology of Gender; the latter is cross-listed with Women & Gender Studies).
+I have also contributed substantial leadership for several new degree programs (the Neuroscience Minor, Healthcare Emphasis majors in four departments, and the Environmental Health major).
 I designed and now direct the Radiologic Science major which went live in Fall 2012.

 I play a major role in campus-wide academic advising of students interested in healthcare-related careers, including the keynote address at Health & Science Preview Day

-each fall.My lab's research in the ground squirrel visual system has been funded by WiSys, the National Institutes of Health and the National Science Foundation, and the Foundation Fighting Blindness.
+each fall.My lab's research in the ground squirrel visual system has been funded by WiSys, the National Institutes of Health, the National Science Foundation, and the Foundation Fighting Blindness.
 Our work is conducted in collaboration with scientists at major research institutions across the nation.
 See my most recent publications here.

-My ground squirrel captive breeding colony is a unique national resource.
-Here is a list of publications deriving from the colony (link).
+My 13-lined ground squirrel captive breeding colony is a unique national resource.
+Here is a partial list of publications deriving from the colony (link).

 My research assistants (mostly undergraduates) have presented their research at regional and national venues, including the annual meetings of the Chicago Chapter of the Society for Neuroscience and the Association for Research in Vision & Ophthalmology.
 In January 2013, we hosted the Hibernation 2.0 meeting that drew participants from the US and Canada.